andrewliao11/andrewliao11.github.io/_posts/2024-03-14-label-transfer.md

 ---
 layout: post
-title: Label Transfer: A Data-Centric Domain Adaptation Approach
+title: Label Transfer: Not all bicycle bounding boxes are labeled in the same way
 date: 2024-03-13 21:00:00
-description: this is what included images could look like
+description: We formulate "Label transfer", a problem that exists in nearly every object detection dataset including real-world and synthetic ones.
-tags: formatting images
+tags: domain-adaptation data-centric object-detection
-categories: sample-posts
+categories: conference-paper
 thumbnail: assets/img/9.jpg
 ---